Attraction-Repulsion clustering with applications to fairness: Introduction

+In our setting, diversity enhancing clustering is a relaxation of diversity preserving clustering (which is usually considered as a fair clustering method).
+The latter can be described as follows.
+Let us have a dataset $\mathcal{DS}=\{(X_1,S_1),\dots,(X_n,S_n)\}$, with $S_i\in S$, and for simplicity assume that the protected attributes $S$ are discrete.
+Notice that the unprotected attributes $X_i$ and the protected ones $S_i$ should be correlated for diversity preserving clustering to be relevant.
+A \textit{diversity preserving clustering} or a \textit{diversity preserving partition}, $\mathcal{C}_f=\{\mathcal{C}_i\}_{i=1}^k$, where $\mathcal{C}_i\subset\mathcal{DS}$, fulfils that

-In essence, this is the notion of demographic parity (\cite{cosa_3}) adapted to the clustering setting.
-In this case the proportion of individuals in any cluster for any protected class is the same as the respective proportion in the total data, hence we could say that proportions are independent of the particular cluster.
-This means that any decision taken with respect to a particular cluster will affect individuals in the same proportion as if it was taken for the entire population.
-Therefore disparate impact for some sub-population would be avoided.
+In this case the proportion of individuals in any cluster for any protected class is the same as the respective proportion in the total data, hence we could say that proportions are independent of the cluster.
+This means that any decision taken with respect to a particular cluster will affect individuals in the same proportion as if it were taken for the entire population.
+Therefore, disparate impact for some sub-population would be avoided.
+Diversity enhancing clustering seeks to improve diversity with respect to a classical clustering procedure, without imposing the diversity preserving condition (\ref{fair_constraints}).
+Here, improving diversity means that clusters have more diverse composition with respect to the protected attributes compared with the clusters obtained by a classical clustering procedure.